 3. Not upheld

-On this point, we investigated the ad under CAP Code (Edition 12) rule 15.16.1 (Food and Soft Drink Product Marketing Communications and Children), but did not find it in breach.
+On that point, we investigated ad (b) under BCAP Code rule 13.4.3 (Food, food supplements and associated health or nutritional claims - EU Register), but did not find it in breach.